 Guest blog post by Science Educator Dana Colihan

-11 Boys and a Parker Gassett washed ashore on Hurricane Island’s granite coast ready for adventure.
+11 boys and instructor Parker Gassett washed ashore on Hurricane Island’s granite coast ready for adventure.
 They came as a part of the Penobscot Bay Leadership Collaborative, a pilot program between the Hurricane Island Foundation, the Apprentice Shop, and Hurricane Island Outward Bound.
 The 11 students were all local boys going into 8th and 9th Grade from the Penobscot Bay.
 Some of the boys had been to the island before, for others it was their very first time, but they were all excited to experience this place anew as a team.
-Parker Gassett, a current graduate student at UMaine, dynamically lead the group.
+Parker Gassett, a current graduate student at UMaine, dynamically led the group.

-However, as they stepped onto the island and passed each other their gear from the boat with grins on their faces and twinkles in their eyes, I immediately feel in love with this program.
+However, as they stepped onto the island and passed each other their gear from the boat with grins on their faces and twinkles in their eyes, I immediately fell in love with this program.

 What so impressed me about this group of boys was their camaraderie, engagement, and endless energy.
 This group of students was a seamless cohort.
 They all enjoyed being together and approached individual challenges as a team.
 As members of the group took on climbing the rock wall, their peers supported them with cheers, hoots, and hollers.
 They were genuinely engaged and curious about the island and environment they were in--asking questions about the artifacts we discovered on our walks, the plankton we observed under the microscopes, and the wild edibles we found while foraging.
 Finally, the Penobscot Bay Boys were versatile.
-They were able to be energetic and innovative in the Raft Challenge (creating some of the most ingenious and structurally sound vessels I have ever seen), to being thoughtful, contemplative, and considerate during solo time.
+They were energetic and innovative in the Raft Challenge (creating some of the most ingenious and structurally sound vessels I have ever seen), to being thoughtful, contemplative, and considerate during solo time.